 - Choice of a drug should be made jointly by the prescriber and the patient and/or carer whenever possible.

-- Drug treatment should be ocnsidered only part of a comprehensive package of care.
+- Drug treatment should be considered only part of a comprehensive package of care.

-- It is best to avoide alcohol while on psychotropic medication.
+- It is best to avoid alcohol while on psychotropic medication.
 This combination can lead to dangerous interactions and also rendering the drugs less effective.

 - For some drugs used in psychiatry, smoking significantly reduces drug plasma levels and higher doses are required than in non-smokers.

 - Medication should always be taken under medical supervision.
-Self medicating is a dangerous practice.
+Self medicating is a dangerousm practice.
 In general, psychotropic drugs should not be discontinued abruptly.

 - If taken under proper medical supervision, modern psychiatric drugs are extremely effective and have a favourable side-effect profile